 - 1 tablespoon olive oil

-- 2 pounds beef stew meat (cut into 1 inch pieces)
+- 2 pounds beef stew meat (in 1 in cubes)

 |% DAILY VALUE|